Assessment of Optometric Competence PG (10330.1)

 Work placement, internships or practicums

-This unit has pre-placement requirements (e.g. Working with Vulnerable People registration, immunisation/s) which must be completed prior to your placement.
+This unit has pre-placement requirements (e.g. Working with Vulnerable People registration, immunisation/s) which must be completed prior to the student's placement.

 Additional information